Fair Grove Historical and Preservation Society

 The mill itself is located next to a small stream which usually doesn't run.
 Instead of attempting to build a mill pond with a very small drainage area, the decision was made to make the mill steam powered.

 It that era, a mill quickly became the central business for a community and that's what happened in Fair Grove.
+It attracted people from the surrounding area who needed to grind grain, and trade for goods used in their daily lives.

 The Historical Society wanted to restore the mill building for posterity.
 In an effort to raise money, we decided to host an annual fair which became known as the Fair Grove Heritage Reunion.